individual-it/BatteryGuesstimate/README.md

 # Garmin Battery Guesstimate

-Shows the battery consumption over time and estimates how long the battery would last (better than the build-in estimation).
+1. Shows the battery consumption over time
+2. Estimates how long the battery would last (better than the build-in estimation)
+3. Notifies the connected phone when a set threshold is reached during charging (to extend the battery lifetime)

 Connect IQ store link: https://apps.garmin.com/en-US/apps/572b8232-7fb6-4e4f-a938-2395d0df3c7c